macbrayne/wikijs-ldap-group-sync/README.md

 5. Compare data and map group ownership to users
 6. Tell WikiJS to assign groups to users

-Because the script has no way of knowing which user is assigned to which group without making individual requests (or batching) to the WikiJS GraphQL API the majority of runtime is going to be spent on the last step.
+Because we have no way of knowing which user is assigned to which group without making individual requests to the WikiJS GraphQL API (or batching them) the majority of runtime is going to be spent on the last step.

 ## Installing